herotechcourse/kotlin-racingcar-precourse/README.md

 ### 2. Input: handle and validate number of rounds.
 Prompts the user to enter the number of rounds, which must be:
-- A valid integer.
+- A valid number
-- Greater than 0.
-- If the input is invalid (empty, negative, non-numeric), throw an `IllegalArgumentException` and terminates the program.
+In case this is found, an `IllegalArgumentException` is thrown and program is terminated.

 Prompted input example:
 ```